-One popular event is the annual
+One delicious event is the annual

-In October, towns all across the Cape will be showcasing local art and culture with
+In October, towns all across the Cape and Islands will be showcasing local art and culture with

-Fall for the Arts Festival which runs from September 28 to November 2.
+Fall for the Arts Festival which runs from October 4 to November 1.
 Admission

 is free, and specials and discounts of all kinds will be offered to visitors at

 - a craft fair with more than 125 crafters, a parade, live entertainment, kayak

 Photo courtesy of Lezli Rowell for SPAT